github/docs/content/issues/tracking-your-work-with-issues/managing-a-cross-functional-team-or-project-on-github.md

 ![Creating issue template example](/assets/images/help/issues/quickstart-creating-issue-template.png)

-Now that we created the bug report issue template, you are able to choose it when creating a new issue in Project Octocat.
+Now that we created the bug report issue template, you are able to select it when creating a new issue in Project Octocat.

 ![Choosing issue template example](/assets/images/help/issues/quickstart-issue-creation-menu-with-template.png)

 ## Opening issues and using task lists to track work
 You can organize and track your work by creating issues.
 For more information, see "[Creating an issue](/issues/tracking-your-work-with-issues/creating-issues/creating-an-issue)."
 ### Issue example
-Here is an example of an issue created for a large initiative in Project Octocat.
+Here is an example of an issue created for a large initiative, front-end work, in Project Octocat.

 ![Creating large initiative issue example](/assets/images/help/issues/quickstart-create-large-initiative-issue.png)
 ### Task list example